kevin6983876/Super-resolution/Thesis_writing.md

 In this work, we combine two-photon excitation into a spinning disk confocal setup to enable deep-tissue penetration and wide-field optical sectioned detection, respectively.
 The two-photon spinning disk microscope offers ~500 μm and ~100 μm imaging depths in uncleared mouse and *Drosophila* brains, similar to typical single-point detection two-photon microscopy.
 Through integration of photo-activated localization microscopy (PALM), which also reduces photodamage of the tissue, we achieve resolution down to ~50 nm in an intact *Drosophila* brain, pushing to the limit of imaging depth and resolution.
 More importantly, the protocol works for living brains, so our work paves the way toward *in vivo* functional connectome studies.

+#### 打561 Kaede會不會回到488的態? 也沒關係，還是在dark state

 ## Why is blinking necessary?

+### The bleaching in PALM is time-consuming.
+Unlike PALM that has fixed ON-state bleaching time, the ON/OFF states dynamics in dSTORM can be adjusted by external means.
+For typical bleaching condition, it takes about []...]

+### PALM 用一般的CW 405
 refer to [nature protocol](https://www.nature.com/articles/nprot.2011.336.pdf) To capture single molecule signal, two conditions must be achieved.
 1. High enough contrast
-1. Only one ON-state molecule in the FOV
+1. Only one ON-state molecule in the diffraction-limited region

 Let's do some calculations.
 [PALM video](https://drive.google.com/file/d/1b6W5BdQX6stIgmMg8uTxuXoXUNvQl6vC/view?usp=sharing)

-The frame rate is about 0.5s to 1s, and frame number is about $10^4$ to $10^5$ frames.
+The frame rate is about 0.5s to 1s, and frame number is about $10^4$ to $10^5$ frames. ([ref](https://pubmed.ncbi.nlm.nih.gov/16902090/))

 ### Why we need that long time?
 [Kaede bleaching dynamics](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2745648/#SD1)